Fall Harvest Wine and Culinary Tour

 Optional Services Include:

-Day 1: Arrive at E’Laysa Vineyard Retreat in Naramata and check into your private suite.
-Once settled, relax in the garden or join us for a short afternoon shake-out ride along the peaceful Kettle Valley Rail Trail to Naramata and back.
-Dinner overlooking the sunset across Okanagan Lake awaits at a Poplar Grove’s lovely winery restaurant.
+Day 1: Arrive at the Penticton Lakeside Resort and check into your private suite in the hotel’s brand new luxury west wing.
+Once settled, relax and take a beach stroll or join us for a short afternoon shake-out ride along the peaceful Kettle Valley Rail Trail.
+Dinner awaits at a Poplar Grove’s winery restaurant, where you’ll take in the sunset with the best restaurant view in the Okanagan.
 Ride distance: 20km

-Day 2: After a delicious breakfast in the garden, we’ll head south along Skaha Lake before turning up into the rolling semi-arid desert hills of the White Lake grasslands where we’ll stop at Nighthawk Vineyards for a delicious picnic lunch showcasing local wines, charcuterie, salads and baked goods.
-We return to Penticton in time to enjoy your afternoon relaxing at E’Laysa or exploring great wineries within walking distance.
+Day 2: After breakfast, we’ll head south along Skaha Lake before turning up into the rolling semi-arid desert hills of the White Lake grasslands where we’ll stop at Nighthawk Vineyards for a delicious picnic lunch showcasing local wines, charcuterie, salads and baked goods.
+We return to Penticton in time to enjoy your afternoon exploring Penticton or visiting one of the numerous great wineries on the Naramata Bench.
 Dinner sees us at Hillside Winery, boasting great wines, beautiful garden seating, and a delicious menu.
 Ride distance: 72km

-Day 3: Bound for Oliver’s Black Sage bench, we load your luggage for transport to award-winning Burrowing Owl estate winery.
+Day 3: Bound for sunny Osoyoos, we load your luggage for transport to award-winning NK’MIP cellars and the stunning Spirit Ridge resort.
 Your ride takes in the beautiful ranch lands of McLean Creek valley, before descending into Canada’s premier wine terroir as you ride through vineyards with incredible valley views.
 A delicious lake-side picnic lunch awaits before we’re back on the bikes, bound for the famous ‘golden mile,’ so named because this stretch of land consistently produces Canada’s most award winning wines.
-We’ll arrive at Burrowing Owl early afternoon, and after checking into our stunning rooms at the winery, you’ll have ample time to enjoy a wine tasting, relax by the pool, and enjoy the stunning views.
-We’ll enjoy dinner tonight in Burrowing Owl’s renowned dining room, taking in the sunset over the vineyards and valley below.
-Ride distance: 55km
+We’ll arrive at Spirit Ridge early afternoon, and after checking into your rooms, you’ll have ample time to enjoy a wine tasting, relax by the pool, and enjoy the stunning views.
+We’ll enjoy dinner tonight in the resort’s renowned dining room, taking in the sunset over the vineyards and valley below.
+Ride distance: 65km

 Day 4: Today we explore the vineyards and orchards around Oliver, bound for Covert Farms, an award-winning family run winery.
 A guided tour of the farm and winery is followed by a private tasting of their finest wines, sampled alongside locally sourced… artisanal cheeses, cured meats, pickles, olives, crackers, and fresh produce and edible flowers grown on the farm.
 Save room for desert, as we’ll make a stop in Oliver at Medici’s for the best gelato and espresso in the Okanagan.
-Dinner tonight is one of the tour highlights – a long-table chef’s feast amidst the vines in Church and State’s Coyote Bowl vineyard.
+Dinner tonight is delivered by renowned chef Jeff van Geest at his Tinhorn Creek’s celebrated Miradoro restaurant.

 Day 5: After a leisurely breakfast, we load up the trailer and hop on the bikes for another stunner of a ride, this time along a stretch of the famed Ironman Canada course to Cawston, the organic farming capital of Canada.
 After a riverside picnic, we’ll ride through orchards and farms, making our way to the the Klipper’s Organics farm and their beautiful guest lodges located in the middle of the orchard, where you can put your feet up and relax for the afternoon.
 Dinner tonight will make it onto most people’s lifetime highlight reels – a Chef’s Table dinner at incomparable Row Fourteen where chef Derek Gray pairs immaculately prepped local fare with the distinct wines of the Cawston bench.